Generalized spin representations: Some algebraic properties of

 \subsection{Quotients}

 Let $k$ be a field of characteristic 0 and $\mathfrak g$ a Kac--Moody algebra over $k$ with simply laced diagram $D$.
-Due to the Coxeter-like presentation of the maximal compact subalgebra $\mathfrak k$ it is possible to exhibit quotients of $\mathfrak k$ if $D$ has a certain shape.\\ For a graph $D$, let $\mathfrak k(D)$ denote the maximal compact subalgebra of the Kac--Moody algebra $\mathfrak g$ over $k$ with diagram $D$. \\
+Due to the Coxeter-like presentation of the maximal compact subalgebra $\mathfrak k$ it is possible to exhibit quotients of $\mathfrak k$ if $D$ has a certain shape.